johndoe-one/openvice/README.md

 # OpenVice
 OpenVice - open source engine for GTA Vice City.
 Supported OS: Windows, Linux, macOS.
-Project uses C language for simple and clear development.
-Standard C language C89 and K&R with Linux Kernel code style.
+Engine written on C language for simple and clear development (standard C language C89 with K&R / Linux Kernel code style).
+You will need an original copy of the Grand Theft Auto: Vice City to use this engine.

 ## System requirments
 * OpenGL 3.3